Azure-Samples/azure-ml-federated-learning/mlops/external_silos/README.md

 - connections between the K8s clusters and the Azure ML workspace;
 - computes and datastores to run the DataTransfer steps.

 The procedure outlined in this document will provision resources that meet the requirements above.
+You will need the _Contributor_ role on the Azure subscription(s) where the resources will be provisioned.

 ## Prerequisites